Trade guide

 My books are months behind.
 Can you catch up?

 Yes.
-Our 6-month prepaid option includes a catch-up cleanup so you start current.
+If you're behind, we'll get you current fast.
+Our 6-month prepaid option includes a catch-up cleanup at no extra charge.
 We scope the backlog up front so there are no surprises.

-Trade-native categories, job costing, and a CPA-reviewed close by the 15th.
+Trade-native categories, job costing, and an expert-reviewed close every month.
 You keep your QuickBooks file.